chickensoft-games/GodotPackage/README.md

 ### 🧑‍🏫 Spellcheck

-A spell check runs on every push to the repository.
+A spell check runs on every push or pull request to the repository.
 Spellcheck settings can be configured in [`.github/workflows/spellcheck.yaml`](.github/workflows/spellcheck.yaml)

 The [Code Spell Checker][cspell] plugin for VSCode is recommended to help you catch typos before you commit them.
 If you need add a word to the dictionary, you can add it to the `cspell.json` file.